 The purpose of this coursework is to enable students to develop skills in the analysis and evaluation of interpretations of history in a chosen question, problem or issue as part of an independently researched assignment.
 The focus is on understanding the nature and purpose of the work of the historian.
 Students will be required to form a critical view based on relevant reading on the question, problem or issue.
 They will also be specifically required to analyse, explain and evaluate the interpretations of three historians.

 The coursework will be assessed using a centre-set assignment.
 Assignments must meet the requirements detailed below.
 An assignment framework is provided to support the development of individual assignments.

 Entry Requirements: As stated in the Admission Policy

-Special Requirements: Including '6' or above GCSE History
+Special Requirements: Including grade 6 or above GCSE History

 Exam Board: Edexcel Level 3 Advanced GCSE (9H10) Route C: revolutions in Early Modern Europe